Software updates overview for SharePoint Server 2016, 2019, and Subscription Edition

-The process that installs software updates in stand-alone environments of SharePoint Server 2016 or 2019 is a simpler process than the process that installs software updates in a server farm and does not require all the steps that are required for a server farm.
+The process that installs software updates in stand-alone environments of SharePoint Server 2016, 2019, or Subscription Edition is a simpler process than the process that installs software updates in a server farm and does not require all the steps that are required for a server farm.

 Microsoft releases Public Updates each month.
 The first update is known as the language independent update.
 This update will often include both feature and security fixes.
 It is also known as the 'sts-x-none' patch.